lamnhan066/isolate_contactor/README.md

 ```

 ## Notice

 - This package is still in the early stages of development.
-- Support web with limited feature because the package use `Future` for Web platform.
+- Support web with limited features because the package use `Future` for Web platform.

 ## Contributions

 If you encounter any problems or feel the library is missing a feature, please feel free to open an issue.
 Pull request are also welcome.